All About Bats

 Out of the 23 species of bats in California, 14 species are known to occur within Pinnacles National Park.
-All of the 14 species at Pinnacles and forty-one of the forty-four North American bats eat insects, spiders, and their kin.
+All of the 14 species at Pinnacles and 41 of the 44 North American bats eat insects, spiders, and their kin.
 Three species eat fruit or nectar.
 There are only three species of vampire bats—they live in South America and feed on birds and mammals.

 Western Pipstrelle (Pipistellus hesperus)

 Bats may not be the most visible wildlife around, but they are doing a lot behind the scenes that affects larger ecosystems and, by extension, humans.

 They control insect populations, which helps farmers and crops.

 Bats eat A LOT of insects.
 Did you know that bats save the US agriculture industry more than $3 billion a year by naturally reducing crop damage and pesticide use?
 Many bat species also help disperse seeds and pollinate plants.